ICESat-2 Arctic Sea Ice State Analysis#

 Overview#

-NASA’s Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2) is an advanced satellite laser altimetry system designed to profile Earth’s polar regions with meter-scale horizontal resolution and centimeter-scale vertical precision.
-This makes it particularly well-suited for measuring Arctic sea ice thickness.
-This Jupyter Book provides a comprehensive analysis of winter Arctic sea ice thickness variability derived from ICESat-2 freeboards and NESOSIM snow loading since its launch in fall 2018.
+NASA’s Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2) is an advanced satellite laser altimetry system designed to profile Earth’s polar regions with meter-scale horizontal resolution and centimeter-scale vertical precision, making it particularly well-suited for profiling Arctic sea ice thickness.
+This Jupyter Book provides a comprehensive analysis of Arctic sea ice thickness variability derived from ICESat-2 since its launch in fall 2018.
+The initial focus of this book was on winter Arctic sea ice thickness, but we have recently expanded this to include summer/all-season gridded thickness estimates.

 ICESat-2 maps